wilson-santos-pf/LinWin-PySync-1/docs/source/usermanual.rst

 .. image:: ../_static/usermanual/localbox-username-password.jpeg

 As a final step you must provide a passphrase.
-This will be used to encrypt / decrypt your files.
+This will be used to protect your files.
 The security of the files depends on the complexity of this passphrase.
+See :ref:`Password and Passphrase?
+What's the difference?`, to understand the difference between password and passphrase.

 .. image:: ../_static/usermanual/localbox-new-passphrase.jpeg